smakela13/java-tech-news/README.md

 Get ready to spread news and connect with the tech world through this helpful news site!

-This blog uses Java, JavaScript, HTML5, CSS3, Spring, MySQL, and Thymeleaf.
+This blog uses Java, JavaScript, HTML5, CSS3, Spring Boot, MySQL, and Thymeleaf.
 It's deployed on Heroku.

 ## Usage